Olive oil gets a modernist makeover

 But while Iyer paid a lot of attention to the design of the bottles, she was driven to launch Brightland because she’d learned about how poorly made some olive oil really is.
 Several years ago, Iyer felt queasy after a dinner that had been drizzled with plenty of olive oil.
 She ended up going down a rabbit hole, learning about how most olive oil brands aren’t being honest about what’s inside their bottles.

 Back in 2010, UC Davis published two widely reported studies showing that olive oil brands are effectively selling fake products.
-The university found that 69% of extra virgin olive oils in the United States are adulterated with cheaper oils (like canola and palm oil), oxidized, and low quality.
+The university found that 69% of extra virgin olive oils in the United States failed taste tests and of these, 86% also failed chemical tests, revealing that the oil was oxidized, adulterated with cheaper refined olive oils, made from damaged and overripe olives, or improperly stored or processed.
 Some of the most popular brands on the market–Bertolli, Newman’s Own, Whole Foods, Safeway, Pompeian, Star, Colavita–all failed tests.
-(Brands that passed include California Olive Ranch, Cobram Estate, and Lucini.)
+Brands that passed include California Olive Ranch, Cobram Estate, and Lucini.
+(It’s worth noting that UC Davis’s Olive Center’s stated mission is to “address the research and education needs of California olive growers and processors,” which some have claimed makes it more biased to California-grown olives.)

 When you learn about what is inside impure olive oil, you may never want to use the stuff ever again.
 For instance, some olive oil tastes grubby because it is likely contaminated with larvae.
 Olive flies sometimes lay eggs in young olives, which are then processed into the oil later.
 Olives oil can also become moldy when olives have been crushed with mud.
 And rancid olive oil is the result of oil being exposed to light, heat, or air during the storage process.

-Note: Update: This story has been updated to provide more clarifying details about the 2010 UC Davis olive oil report cited above.